Are you looking for a way to make extra money in your free time?

 People have been making money delivering with Uber Eats since 2014.
-It is part of the better-known Uber rideshare service.
-Driving with Uber Eats means you deliver food instead of transporting people around town.
+It is part of the better-known Uber rideshare company.
+Delivering with Uber Eats means you deliver food instead of transporting people around town.
 This can be a less stressful side hustle if you are not comfortable being a rideshare driver.

 How to Make Money Delivering with Uber Eats

-Making money with Uber Eats is similar to other gig economy jobs.
-You choose which assignments and hours you want to work to make money.
-Typical part-time food delivery jobs require you to work a shift or a minimum number of hours each week.
-But Uber Eats is very flexible.
-Whether you are available for an hour or all day, you can make deliveries when it’s most convenient for you.
+Making money with Uber Eats is similar to other gigs.
+You choose which deliveries and schedule you want to make money.
+Uber Eats is very flexible.
+Whether you are available for one hour or all day, you can make deliveries when it’s most convenient for you.

-To deliver food, log into the Uber Eats app and accept open delivery orders.
-After completing the delivery, you can accept another delivery gig to continue making money.
+To deliver food, log into the Uber Eats app and accept open delivery requests.
+After completing the delivery, you can accept another delivery request to continue making money.

-Besides locally-owned restaurants and cafes, it’s also common to deliver for national brands including:
+Besides locally-owned restaurants and cafes, it’s also common to deliver from national brands.

-Uber Eats is available in over 100 cities in roughly 40 states.
+Uber Eats is available in over 100 cities in most states in the US.

 These are the requirements:

-- Age requirements: Must be at least 19 years old to deliver by car or scooter (18 years old if delivering by bike).
+- Age requirements: Must be at least 19 years old to deliver by car or scooter (age requirement varies by city if delivering by bike).